Local Coordination and the Geometry of Social Networks: Coordination on amenable graphs

-Note also that implementing a leader equilibrium does not require that the communities $C_k$ be connected.
-Nevertheless, since our communication model is a reduced form of a more detailed process in which only direct neighbors communicate, it is nice to have each $C_k$ connected.
+Note that implementing a leader equilibrium does not require that the communities $C_k$ be connected.
+Nevertheless, since our communication model could be a reduced form of a more detailed process in which only direct neighbors communicate, it is nice to have each $C_k$ connected.
 As we note above, the definition of $(\eps,r)$-amenability is equivalent to one in which we do not require the communities to be connected.

 We use leader equilibria to show our first main result. \begin{theorem} Suppose $G$ is $(\eps,r)$-amenable.
 Then there exists an action-symmetric leader equilibrium with radius of communication $r$ and expected inefficiency at most $\eps$. \end{theorem} Thus, if we think of $\eps$ as very small, we have that on graphs that are very amenable, agents can coordinate very well.
 Note, that the converse of the theorem statement also holds: if $G$ admits a leader equilibrium with inefficiency at most $\eps$, the set of edges $D$ that connects members of distinct communities witnesses the $(\eps,r)$-amenability of $G$.
 Of course, this result does not preclude the existence of equilibria that are more efficient than leader equilibria. \begin{proof}[Proof of Theorem~\ref{thm:amenable}] Suppose $G=(N,E)$ is $(\eps,r)$-amenable.
 Then there is a set of edges $D \subseteq E$ such that $|D| \leq \eps|E|$ and each connected component of $(N,E\setminus D)$ is of radius at most $r$.
 Denote by $\{C_1,C_2,\ldots\}$ the connected components of the graph, which form a partition of $N$.